lightswitched/lightswitched/README.md

 . .

-usually listenin to msuic,, ˖ ݁♬⋆.˚𝄞 . . ( maybe will put LTM in my name )
+usually listenin to music,, ˖ ݁♬⋆.˚𝄞 . . ( maybe will put LTM in my name )

 barely a talker , but ! ; if you wanna talk 2 me i wont mind !!